-Listen to that raw violin!
+Listen to that coarse instrumentation!
 That dance between a classic sound and a very modern production!
 Hell, just soak in the poetic lyrics and squeeze out a dozen interpretations on a subject that’s mundane yet presented in the most florid of manners.
 For those that regularly chew on indie to get them through the week, this’ll be your bread and butter.

 It’s no heavy load, it’s an easy yoke